 - Preheat oven to 325°F/160°C

 - In a large bowl, beat egg whites with the cream of tartar adding ½ cup of the granulated sugar very gradually until stiff peaks form

-- In another bowl, beat egg yolks until light (about 4 minutes); add remaining ½ cup granulated sugar and vanilla
+- In another bowl, beat egg yolks until light (about 4 minutes); add remaining 1 and ½ cup granulated sugar and vanilla

 - Combine flour and baking powder; stir into yolk mixture

 - Fold in one-quarter of the egg whites until combined; fold in remaining egg whites

 - Carefully fold in the pecans

 - Pour batter into prepared pan; gently shake to level top of batter

 - Bake 50-60 min.; remove from oven, invert to cool